Geod-Geom/CMfM/README.md

 ## Usage

 For testing the code, you can run the notebook in Google Colab.
-To use the code in your local machine, use the instructions you find in [Installation](#installation).
+To use the code on your local machine, use the instructions you find in [Installation](#installation).

 ## Datasets